Fireplace Chair | House of Finn Juhl

 Frame and upholstery parts are assembled.

-Hans Henrik Sørensen, co-owner and founder, shares his thoughts on the launch and production of the Fireplace Chair:
+Co-founder Hans Henrik Sørensen reflects on the production of the Fireplace Chair:

 Details from the production of the Fireplace Chair.

 Finn Juhl's original drawing of the Fireplace Chair.
-Photo: Pernille Klemp and Designmuseum Danmark
+Photo credit: Pernille Klemp and Designmuseum Danmark

 Follow us on Instagram